Amber Glenn: 2024–25 season: Grand Prix Final gold and second national title

 On March 2, 2025, Glenn took part in "Legacy on Ice," an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
 Glenn's performance was additionally dedicated to her grandmother, who died on February 28.
 A couple weeks later, Glenn competed at the 2025 World Championships in Boston, Massachusetts, United States.
 Following a fall on her triple Axel attempt, Glenn placed ninth in the short program.
 She went on to deliver a stronger free skate, however, placing fourth in that competition segment and moving up to fifth place overall.
 After the event, Glenn opened up about her struggles with mental health resulting from the loss and grief following the death of her grandmother and the American Eagle Flight 5342 accident.
-She also shared that she was proud of teammates, Alysa Liu and Isabeau Levito's higher placements, saying, "I am incredibly proud because we will have at least one American on the podium, these other two girls are amazing.
-Love our team.
-We are all very supportive of each other, and these other two girls are just very funny."

 Selected to compete for Team U.S.A. at the 2025 World Team Trophy the following month, Glenn placed seventh in the women's short program after falling on an attempted triple Axel and only performing a triple flip-double toe rather than a triple flip-triple toe.
 Glenn went on to skate a clean free skate, scoring a new personal best and placing second overall in that segment, behind Alysa Liu.
 These placements helped secure the gold medal for Team U.S.A.
-Glenn said that while the event very enjoyable, she found it stressful to remember everything she needed to do.
-After her free skate, she said, "That showed on Thursday.
-I was able to rest, and I got some great advice from my teammates, and they were there for me.
-So today I was able to just go out there and do my job.
-I think I learned a lot, especially from the two drastically different performances.
-I've learned what I need to do and what I need to not do."

-2025–26 season: Grand Prix gold
+2025–26 season: Milano Cortina Olympic team gold and third consecutive national title

 In addition to opting to keep her free skate from the previous season, Glenn also worked with choreographer Kaitlyn Weaver to create a new short program to the song, "Like a Prayer" by Madonna.
 During the creative process, she also had the opportunity to work with one of Madonna's dancers.